 Corporate Members

 A person is a corporate member of the association if the person is an organisation who operates on a commercial basis and who has been nominated and approved for membership of the association in accordance with clause 4 as a corporate member of the association.
-A corporate member has all of the rights and obligations of a member of the association under this constitution other than the right to vote at a meeting of members of the association
+A corporate member has all of the rights and obligations of a member of the association under this constitution other than the right to vote at a meeting of members of the association.

 Life Members